MichelNivard/genetic-nurture/README.md

-# genetic-nurture
+# Genetic Nurture
-A continually updated document with designs that use polygenic risk scores to detect and correct for gene-environment correlation
+A continually updated document which describes designs that use polygenic risk scores to detect, and correct for, gene-environment correlation.